bcahtechstuffs/py-ollama/README.md

 > Also, its dev is lazy.

 > [!NOTE]
-> Development builds can be found at `dev` branch of this repository.
+> Development builds (whcih are newer and has more features than v0.2) can be found at `dev` branch of this repository.

 ## Requirements
 - Ollama installed